GeoDiffuser: Geometry-Based Image Editing with Diffusion Models: Results Experiments

-\parahead{Qualitative Results} We show more qualitative results of 2D and 3D edits performed by \coolname in \Cref{fig:gallery}.
-Notice how our method not only removes/transforms objects but also the object's reflection and shadows.
+\parahead{Qualitative Results} We show more qualitative comparisons of 3D edits performed by \coolname against baselines in \Cref{fig:comparison_3D} and supplement.
+Note how \coolname not only removes / transforms objects but also their reflection and shadows.